-Name of the Case: The North Sea Continental Shelf Cases (Germany/Denmark; Germany/Netherlands); Year of Decision: 1969; and Court: ICJ.
+International Court of Justice Contentious Case: The North Sea Continental Shelf Cases (Germany/Denmark; Germany/Netherlands).

-NB: This post discussed only aspects of the case related to treaty or customary international law.
+Note: This post discusses only aspects of the case related to treaty and customary international law.

-Overview: The jurisprudence of the North Sea Continental Shelf Cases sets out the dual requirement for forming customary international law – State practice (objective element) and opinio juris (subjective element).
-It elaborated the criteria necessary to establish State practice – widespread and representative participation.
-The case highlighted that the State practice of importance were of those States whose interests were affected by the custom.
-It also identified the fact that uniform and consistent practice was necessary to show opinio juris – a belief that the practice amounts to a legal obligation.
+Overview: The jurisprudence of the North Sea Continental Shelf Cases sets out the dual requirement for the formation of customary international law: (1) State practice (the objective element) and (2) opinio juris (the subjective element).
+In these cases, the Court explained the criteria necessary to establish State practice – widespread and representative participation.
+It highlighted that the practices of those States whose interests were specially affected by the custom were especially relevant in the formation of customary law.
+It also held that uniform and consistent practice was necessary to demonstrate opinio juris – opinio juris is the belief that State practice amounts to a legal obligation.
 The North Sea Continental Self Cases also dispelled the myth that duration of the practice (i.e. the number of years) was an essential factor in forming customary international law.

 The case involved the delimitation of the continental shelf areas in the North Sea between Germany and Denmark and Germany and Netherlands beyond the partial boundaries previously agreed upon by these States.
-The parties requested the ICJ to decide the principles and rules of international law that are applicable to the above delimitation.
-The parties disagreed on the applicable principles or rules of delimitation – Netherlands and Denmark relied on the principle of equidistance (the method of determining the boundaries in such a way that every point in the boundary is equidistant from the nearest points of the baselines from which the breath of the territorial sea of each State is measured).
-Germany sought to get a decision in favour of the notion that the delimitation of the relevant continental shelf is governed by the principle that each coastal state is entitled to a just and equitable share (hereinafter called just and equitable principle/method).
-Contrary to Denmark and Netherlands, Germany argued that the principle of equidistance was neither a mandatory rule in delimitation of the continental shelf nor a rule of customary international law that was not binding on Germany.
-The court was not asked to delimit – the parties agreed to delimit the continental shelf as between their countries, by agreement, after the determination of the ICJ on the applicable principles.
+The parties requested the Court to decide the principles and rules of international law that are applicable to the above delimitation because the parties disagreed on the applicable principles or rules of delimitation.
+Netherlands and Denmark relied on the principle of equidistance (the method of determining the boundaries in such a way that every point in the boundary is equidistant from the nearest points of the baselines from which the breath of the territorial sea of each State is measured).
+Germany sought to get a decision in favour of the notion that the delimitation of the relevant continental shelf was governed by the principle that each coastal state is entitled to a just and equitable share (hereinafter called just and equitable principle/method).
+Contrary to Denmark and Netherlands, Germany argued that the principle of equidistance was neither a mandatory rule in delimitation of the continental shelf nor a rule of customary international law that was binding on Germany.
+The Court was not asked to delimit because the parties had already agreed to delimit the continental shelf as between their countries, by agreement, after the determination of the Court on the applicable principles.

 Facts of the Case: